Headquarters of the Bank of the Oriental Republic of Uruguay

 The Headquarters of the Bank of the Oriental Republic of Uruguay is the building that houses the main offices of the Banco de la República Oriental del Uruguay.
 It is located in Ciudad Vieja, Montevideo.
-The building, designed in the neoclassical style, was designed by Italian architect Giovanni Veltroni and completed in 1938.
+The building, which was built in the neoclassical style, was designed by Italian architect Giovanni Veltroni and completed in 1938.

 History

 The building is the work of Italian architect Giovanni Veltroni and was inaugurated on 19 February 1938, ten years after the approval for its construction.
 The sculptures of its facade are the work of Uruguayan sculptor Juan Zorrilla de San Martín and were inaugurated in 1940 and 1950.
 An expansion of the third floor and restructuring of the base floor were done in 1953.

 The building is one of the notable architectural sights of the Ciudad Vieja and is a National Heritage Site since 1975.